braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_13.md

 ## Preparing for Android 13 {#next-steps}

-It is strongly recommended that your app targets Android 13 in order to control when users are prompted for push Pprmission.
+It is strongly recommended that your app targets Android 13 in order to control when users are prompted for push permission.

 This will allow you to optimize your [push opt-in rates][6] by prompting users at more appropriate times and will lead to a better user experience in how and when your app asks for push permission.